DEV Community

 User Account

 To publish on the Terraform Registry, sign in using a GitHub account.
-Click the Sign-in button and follow the prompts to authorize access to your GitHub account.
+Click the Sign-in button and follow the prompts to authorise access to your GitHub account.
 Once signed in, you can follow instructions to publish modules, providers, or policy libraries.

 Image description